isc-projects/stork/doc/devel.rst

           $ rake unittest_backend_db

-This task spawns a container with PostgreSQL in the background which then runs unit tests.
+This task spawns a container with PostgreSQL in the background, which then runs unit tests.
 When the tests are completed, the database is shut down and removed.